 Awaiting him in the last eight was Andre Agassi, the man who defined lights, camera and action for a generation of tennis fans.
 Where Pete Sampras won 14 major titles with his serve, Agassi won eight off the strength of a precise return—and at 34, was still contending for more.

-Federer had won his last three meetings against the sixth-ranked American veteran, most recently in Indian Wells from a set down, earlier that year.
-A rainy second week in Flushing Meadows saw the two begin their quarterfinal clash late in the evening on Arthur Ashe Stadium, and Federer out-rally Agassi to break first and serve out the opening set.
+Federer had won his last three meetings against the sixth-ranked American veteran, most recently in Indian Wells earlier that year, from a set down.
+In the middle of a rainy second week at Flushing Meadows, the two began their quarterfinal clash late in the evening on Arthur Ashe Stadium, and Federer out-rallied Agassi to break first and serve out the opening set.